What is Pulmonary Hypertension?

 Pulmonary hypertension is a medical condition characterized by elevated blood pressure in the pulmonary artery.
 The pulmonary artery is a blood vessel that allows unoxygenated blood to travel to the lungs for oxygenation.
 Pulmonary hypertension may be idiopathic or caused by conditions such as left-sided heart failure, pulmonary embolism, chronic obstructive pulmonary disease (COPD), or obstructive sleep apnea (OSA).
 It may eventually lead to right-sided heart failure due to chronic hemodynamic stress on the right ventricle.

 Patients often have difficulty breathing and may develop swelling in the legs.
 This disease is associated with a high amount of morbidity and mortality.
-Due to the importance of this condition, it is critical that patients understand its causes, symptoms, and treatment.
-By the end of this article, you will have the answers to these essential questions:

-What causes Pulmonary Hypertension?
+What Causes Pulmonary Hypertension?

 Pulmonary hypertension is caused by elevated blood pressure in the pulmonary artery.
 In basic human physiology, blood in the peripheral veins carry unoxygenated red blood cells through the venous system, which drains into the right side of the heart.
 Your right ventricle then pumps blood into the lungs via the pulmonary artery.
 This process is critical for oxygenation of red cells and distribution of oxygen to vital organs and tissues.
 Once red cells are oxygenated, they then travel to the left-side of the heart and are pumped out to other organs via the left ventricle.